Visualize your data in a bar chart, line graph or pie chart with the chart component.

 You can use filters to narrow down the data records that will be charted.
 Since only the first 1000 records will be charted, it's generally advisable to use filters to narrow down your dataset below this number so that your chart represents all of your intended data.

 Click “+ Add filter” to add your first filter.
-You can use the trash can icon to delete a filter, and add more filters by using the button below.
 For each filter, you must define the field, operation, and value:

-Field: In the first input, select the field that you want to filter on.
+Field: The data field that you want to filter on.

-Operation: In the second input, you’ll choose how you want to compare values and select whether you are comparing against a fixed value or a dynamic value that comes from another component.
+Operation: Choose how you want to compare values.
+You'll also select whether you are comparing against a fixed value (preset filter) or a dynamic value that comes from another component.

 Value: For a preset filter, input the comparison value here.
 In the case of a dynamic filter, you will see a dropdown list of other components in the space.